marionebl/jaketrent-blog/content/post/i18n-strings-javascript.md

   - "marklogic"
   - "xquery"
 description: I've seen a number of different ways that internationalized strings get put into Javascript code.
 Of all of them, I kind of like just bundling the resource
-keywords: i18n, javascript, marklogic, xquery
+metaKeywords: i18n, javascript, marklogic, xquery
 published: true
 ---